cudanlab/cudanlab.github.io/content/conference.md

 ## Registration & Accommodation

 As we are fully funded through the European Commission, there will be **no conference fee** for accepted participants, with the exception of the conference dinner.
 Accepted participants are required to register and confirm their attendance.
-Information regarding accommodation and a form to order VISA support letters will be announced on the conference website (https://cudan.tlu.ee/conference/).
+Information regarding accommodation (including reduced rate hotels) and a form to order VISA support letters will be announced on the conference website (https://cudan.tlu.ee/conference/).

 ## Organizers